ideal-lab5/Grants-Program/applications/etf_network.md

 Essentially, each account will be able to submit 'delayed transactions' by first defining their 'schedule' as a merkle clock, which is then merged with other clocks to build a global *total* ordering of future events (transactions).
 By attaching auxiliary information (or weights) to each clock-node we can obtain a global total ordering of future events to be executed.
 That is, each event in the merkle clock corresponds to the some signed transaction.
 Validators will be responsible for decrypting, verifying, and applying these transactions.
 They can then prune the global merkle DAG to remove executed transactions (as they would normally do in a transaction pool).
 ##### Overview + Design

 A [Merkle-clock DAG](https://research.protocol.ai/publications/merkle-crdts-merkle-dags-meet-crdts/psaras2020.pdf) is a Merkle DAG based logical clock to represent causality information between events in a distributed system.
 Each node in the DAG represents an event and allows for the construction of a grow-only set of events in a distributed system.
 It provides a mechanism for defining a partial ordering of all events defined in the clock, and by merging with other clocks, we can produce a partial ordering of their union.
 Here, partial ordering means we can tell if an event `A` happened before, after, or during another event `B`.
 We can easily introduce total ordering to the merkle clock by including extra information related to an external clock against which the logical clock 'ticks'.
 Watch this youtube video from protocol labs [at the 18 minute mark](https://youtu.be/ukfrmBVrpo8?t=1078) to get a better idea of how a Merkle clock works.
 In general, the entire video will provide a significant amount of context beyond what we can provide in the scope of this proposal.
-The aim of this milestone is to build an onchain `Merkle Clock-as-a-Service` for timelocked transactions, which coupled with modified validator logic, enables for secure delayed transactions.

 ##### Merkle Clock-Based Transaction Pool